Phonic-Co/phonic-node/.changeset/old-yaks-stay.md

 "phonic": patch
 ---

-Export `ConversationEndedWebhookPayload` and `ConversationAnalysisWebhookPayload` types
+Export `ConversationEndedWebhookPayload` and `ConversationAnalysisWebhookPayload` types, and update the `Conversation` type.